vmware-archive/kubeless/docs/implementing-new-trigger.md

 # How to add a new event source as Trigger

-Kubeless [architecture](/docs/architecture.md) is built on core concepts of Functions, Triggers and Runtime.
-A _Trigger_ in Kubeless represents association between an event source and functions that need to be invoked on a event in the event source.
-Kubeless fully leverages the Kubernetes concpets of [custom resource definition](https://kubernetes.io/docs/concepts/api-extension/custom-resources/)(CRD) and [custom controllers](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-controllers).
+Kubeless [architecture](/docs/architecture) is built on core concepts of Functions, Triggers and Runtime.
+A _Trigger_ in Kubeless represents association between an event source and functions that need to be invoked on an event in the event source.
+Kubeless fully leverages the Kubernetes concepts of [custom resource definition](https://kubernetes.io/docs/concepts/api-extension/custom-resources/)(CRD) and [custom controllers](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-controllers).
 Each trigger is expected to be modelled as Kubernetes CRD.
 A trigger specific custom resource controller is expected to be written that realizes how deployed functions are invoked when event occurs.
 Following sections document how one can add a new event source as _Trigger_ into Kubeless.

 **Note**: Eventual [vision](https://github.com/kubeless/kubeless/issues/695) of the Kubeless architecture is to let any one develop a Trigger for any event source independent of Kubeless code base.
 Please see [695](https://github.com/kubeless/kubeless/issues/695) for details.
 There still work to be done to achieve the end goal.
 But as a interim solution below guidelines provide a way to add new triggers.

 ## Model event source as CRD

 First step is to create a new CRD for the event source.
-CRD for the new triggers will be largley similar to the existing ones.
-For e.g. below is the CRD for Kafka trigger
+CRD for the new triggers will be largely similar to the existing ones.
+For example below is the CRD for Kafka trigger

 ```yaml
 apiVersion: apiextensions.k8s.io/v1beta1